Princess Michael of Kent: Views and controversies

 On hearing that research by Dorothy Cheney and Robert Seyfarth seemed to indicate that rank among female baboons is hereditary, the Princess is reported to have said: "I always knew that when people who aren't like us claim that hereditary rank is not part of human nature, they must be wrong.
 Now you've given me evolutionary proof!"

-In January 2014, the Princess was interviewed by Conrad Black.
-She described the older generation of the royal family as "boring for most people".
-Princess Michael also said that she was "very fond of" Diana, Princess of Wales, but also stated that she had "little education", and both she and Sarah, Duchess of York, were abandoned by their mothers at a young age, which made it hard for them to deal with their status as royal figures.

-In September 2015, the Princess was in the news for stating publicly that animals do not have rights because they do not pay taxes, have bank accounts or vote.
+In 2015, the Princess was in the news for stating publicly that animals do not have rights because they do not pay taxes, have bank accounts or vote.

-In December 2017, the Princess was criticised for wearing a blackamoor brooch with a stylised figure of an African man to a Christmas banquet at Buckingham Palace.
+In 2017, the Princess was criticised for wearing a blackamoor brooch with a stylised figure of an African man to a Christmas banquet at Buckingham Palace.
 Meghan Markle, later the Duchess of Sussex, a mixed-race American woman of African and European descent, and at the time the fiancée of Prince Harry, was present at the dinner.
 A spokesperson for the Princess later said that she "is very sorry and distressed that it has caused offence".

-In April 2018, her daughter's former partner, Aatish Taseer, alleged that the Princess had owned a pair of black sheep that she named after Venus and Serena Williams.
+In 2018, her daughter's former partner, Aatish Taseer, alleged that the Princess had owned a pair of black sheep that she named after Venus and Serena Williams.

 Health

 In 1985, Marie-Christine was hospitalised for one week to undergo treatments for "nervous exhaustion".
+In 2002, she was treated for skin cancer.
 In May 2021, it was reported that Princess Michael was suffering from blood clots after being diagnosed with COVID-19 six months earlier.
 She is known to have suffered from lung issues in her childhood.
+In late 2024, she fell down stairs at her Kensington Palace apartment and broke both wrists ahead of a Christmas lunch at Buckingham Palace hosted by Charles III.

 Titles, styles, honours and arms

 Titles and styles

+Prior to her marriage to Prince Michael, she was known as The Baroness Marie-Christine von Reibnitz.
 Since her marriage to Prince Michael, Marie-Christine has been styled as Her Royal Highness Princess Michael of Kent.
-It just so happens that Prince Michael is the only male line grandson of King George V who is not a royal peer, hence the feminine style of Prince Michael of Kent was adopted.